CityOfNewYork/growingupnyc/wp-content/plugins/media-cleaner/readme.txt

 A tutorial is available on the official website, here: [Media Cleaner](https://meowapps.com/media-cleaner).

+=== IMPORTANT ===

-**This tool is a knife.
+This tool is a knife.
 Do not use it if you don't have any backup, or if you don't know what it does.
-For backup, I recommend use the excellent service called [BlogVault](https://meow.click/blogvault).**
+For backup, I recommend use the excellent service called [BlogVault](https://meow.click/blogvault).

-**SPECIAL PLUGIN**.
 Such a plugin is difficult to create and to maintain.
 If you understand WordPress, you probably know why.
 This plugin does its best to help you.
 Learn how to use it and you will get awesome results.

-**DASHBOARD**.
+=== DASHBOARD ===
 The files detected as not used will be listed in a specific dashboard.
 At this point, it will be up to you to delete them.
 They will be then moved to a trash internal to the plugin.
 After more testing, you can trash them permanently.

-**PRO**.
+=== COMPATIBILITY ===
+It works with any kind of media, and including their retina and/or WebP versions.
+I am adding support for specific plugins little by little.
+As it requires meticulous work and updates, **specific checks for Page Builders are being added to the Pro version**.

+=== PRO ===
 [Media Cleaner Pro](https://meowapps.com/media-cleaner) can scan your physical /uploads directory, and match it against the Media Library.
-It also has extra support for Page Builders.
+It also has extra support for plugins which are complicated to handle.
+Here is the list:

-**COMPATIBILITY**.
-I am adding support for specific plugins little by little.
-Currently, I have been working with ACF, Gutenberg, Divi, Fusion Builder (Avada), WooCommerce, Visual Composer (WPBakery), Elementor, and Beaver Builder. **Specific checks for Page Builders are being added to the Pro version** (as it requires meticulous work and updates).

-**AGAIN, BE CAREFUL**.
+- Gutenberg
+- ACF
+- Divi
+- Fusion Builder (Avada)
+- WooCommerce
+- Visual Composer (WPBakery)
+- Elementor
+- Beaver Builder

+=== AGAIN, BE CAREFUL ===
 Again, this plugin deletes files so be careful!
 Backup is not only important, it is **necessary**.
 Don't use this plugin if you don't understand how WordPress works.

 == Installation ==

-1. Upload `media-file-cleaner` to the `/wp-content/plugins/` directory
+1. Upload `media-file-cleaner-pro` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go in the Settings -> Media Cleaner and check the appropriate options
 3. Go in Media -> Media Cleaner

-== Frequently Asked Questions ==

-The official FAQ is [here](https://meowapps.com/media-cleaner/faq/).

 == Screenshots ==